Incognito mosquito repellent review

 Today, a giddy account of dreams coming true.
 We wanted Incognito’s Natural Anti-Mozzie spray to be good.
 We hoped it was as effective as the marketing literature, and as superb as its enthusiastic reviews.
 So off we went to Koh Samui – a group of three – armed with one 100ml bottle of Incognito Natural Anti-Mozzie DEET free Insect Repellent, and high hopes.
 Result?
 There’s a mosquito-free world out there, with no chemical consequences, and you need to know about it.
 It’s game-changing.

-NOTE This is our own review of Incognito’s mosquito spray – nothing but independent praise for an insanely good product, just because we liked it that much.
-We bought the product from Amazon as normal, private customers – nothing was paid for, provided as PR or given as a perk.
-Just like our most recent hotel review – the company has no idea we exist!
+NOTE This is our own review of Incognito’s mosquito spray – nothing but independent praise for an insanely good product, just because we like it that much.
+As with all our reviews, we bought the product as normal, private customers – nothing was paid for, provided as PR or given as a perk.
+Links contain affiliates.

 The rest of us fared better – it just bleached all our clothes.
 Suitably horrified, we never touched another DEET product and have long since used only natural mosquito repellents to avoid mosquitoes in Thailand.
 This preference, and an online shopping habit, led us to the Incognito product line – totally natural and totally ethical (equally good news for babies and bunnies!)